Bodebarsain Municipality

 Bodebarsain (बोदेबरसाइन) is a municipality of Saptari District, Madhesh Province.
 It lies in the eastern Terai region of Nepal.
 It was officially upgraded to become a municipality in 2016, which otherwise was a Village Development Committee prior to that change.
-In order to meet the requirements to become a municipality, Bodebarsain merged Phulkahi, Manraja, Khadgapur, Deuri, Kachan, Sarashwar, Phulkahi, Negada and Dhanagadi VDC with itself.
+In order to meet the requirements to become a municipality, Bodebarsain merged Phulkahi, Manraja, Khadgapur, Deuri, Kachan, Sarashwar, Negada and Dhanagadi VDC with itself.
 Bodebarsain spreads over an approximate area of 58.93 km2 and comprises 10 wards.
-According to 2011 census, the city had a population of 43,229.
+According to 2021 census, the city had a population of 46,017.

 Local election

 In phase 3 of the 2017 Nepalese local elections the Federal Socialist Forum Nepal (FSFN) achieved victory both in the mayoral and deputy mayoral posts in Bodebarsain municipality of Saptari district.
 Atish Kumar Singh Yadav, achieved 4,547 votes securing the mayoral post while Ranju Sah collected 3,721 votes to win the deputy mayoral post.
 The nearest rival of the mayor, Atish Kumar Singh Yadav, of RJP-Nepal got 3,298 votes.
 Similarly, the close rival of deputy mayor, Renu Sah got 3,637 votes.